radioxoma/twms/README.md

 # twms web map server

-Serve map tiles to the WMS-enabled applications.
-Also, twms can act as a proxy to external resources.
+Serve local map tiles and act like a proxy for external resources.

 ## About this fork